LeBron James, Cavaliers hold off Pacers for historically tight first-round sweep

 — Ben Golliver (@BenGolliver) April 23, 2017

 George’s miss, and before it James’ dagger, capped off a series that was, in its own special way, historically tight.
-It tied a 42-year-old record for the lowest combined scoring margin in a four-game NBA playoff sweep, according to ESPN, with the four games decided by a total of 16 points.
+It tied a 42-year-old record for the lowest combined margin of victory in a four-game NBA playoff sweep, according to ESPN, with the four games decided by a total of 16 points.
 There were three particularly exciting ones and one memorable comeback.

 And yet the Cavs have emerged unscathed, and nothing has changed.
 There were a few moderately interesting takeaways from the series, but there isn’t much out of the ordinary in the final result.
-The Cavs are moving on without looking significantly better or worse than expected.
+The Cavaliers are moving on without looking significantly better or worse than expected.
 They suffered no major injuries.
 They remain the clear favorites in the East.
 James remains the best player in the world.

 James also continued his prolificacy in the first round of the NBA postseason.
-He’s now 48-7 in his career in first-round games, and has 21 in a row.
+He’s now 48-7 in his career in first-round games, and has won 21 in a row.
 He’s never lost a first-round series, and has swept seven of the 12 he’s participated in.
 Those numbers are staggering.

 Indiana, meanwhile, is no more or less irrelevant than it was entering the playoffs, and faces the prospect of losing its franchise cornerstone at some point over the next 18 months.
 The Pacers’ inability to build anything resembling a contender around Paul George could accelerate the timeline and increase the likelihood that George bolts for Los Angeles or elsewhere.

 Sunday’s game wasn’t terribly engrossing for three-and-a-half quarters, but did offer a few enthralling moments.
-That’s because the Cavs have a few extraordinary players, and those players can do extraordinary things.
+That’s because the Cavaliers have a few extraordinary players, and those players can do extraordinary things.
 It was plays like James’ chase-down block on Thad Young…

 … and Kevin Love’s outlet passes to a streaking James …